 Plan for a budget in the beginning and try to stick to that.
 Use international travel cards instead of debit or credit card during various transactions.
 International travel cards are issued by leading banks of India, with pre-loaded foreign currency as per your budget and unlike debit and credit cards they waive off the transaction fee, while using it in foreign countries.

 This list of essentials tips on backpacking in Thailand can help you travel Thailand on budget-friendly and hassle-free way.
-If you want to save some hassle then let us help you create a customized Thailand tour package for you.
+If you want to save some hassle then let us help you create a customized Thailand vacation for you.

 Further Read: Explore The Tropical Paradise Of Coral Island Thailand